 A digital planner is a file that you use in a notes app on your tablet that looks very much like a paper planner.
 It’s typically a PDF file with hyperlinked tabs to keep you organized so you can skip to different sections of your planner, just like with a paper planner!

 Using a digital planner is different than just uploading a printable PDF to your iPad because of the organization involved.
-Usually there is some kind of dividers or table of contents section that helps you get to the pages you want without having to endlessly scroll through everything to find what you’re looking for.
+Usually there are some kind of dividers or table of contents section that helps you get to the pages you want without having to endlessly scroll through everything to find what you’re looking for.

 It’s pretty neat.
 When you click on a divider in your planner, it immediately jumps to the section of the planner PDF that you want.
+When I learned how to use a digital planner, I knew I immediately fell in love.

 What Digital Planner Do You Need?